-"Tongue-tied" manages to be Music of Awesome and Crowning music of Funny!
+- "Tongue-tied" from "Parallel Universe" manages to be Music of Awesome and Crowning music of Funny!
 And, wow, can John-Jules strut!

-The episode "Gunmen of the Apocalypse" gives the theme tune a western spin, resulting in one of the best and most spine-tinglingly awesome pieces in the history of Red Dwarf.
-The Western music plays whenever the Dwarfers are being badass and also at their Moment Of Awesome at the end.
+- "Gunmen of the Apocalypse" gives the theme tune a western spin, resulting in one of the best and most spine-tinglingly awesome pieces in the history of Red Dwarf.
+The Western music plays whenever the Dwarfers are being badass and also at their Moment of Awesome at the end.